-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 861917 In fact, the important methodological approach adopted by the SAFFI research groups was described and discussed during the session dedicated to food safety.
-Variety of databases on hazards, foods, outbreaks, and epidemiological data were used to develop a decision support system for hazard identification and risk ranking.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 861917 At the symposium, these important factors were addressed by the speakers, who presented their work under the SAFFI project.
+The important methodological approach adopted by the SAFFI research groups was described and discussed.
+The speakers reported that a variety of databases on hazards, foods, outbreaks, and epidemiological data were used to develop a decision support system for hazard identification and risk ranking.
 Moreover, SAFFI's researchers have assessed the impact of emerging processing and preservation technologies on the behavior of prioritized pathogens in infant food.
 Very interesting was the case-study dealing with high pressure processing of fruit purees and the decision support system prototype developed for setting the conditions of this non-thermal technology to control hazards.
 Finally, traditional and molecular detection techniques applied to ingredients, environmental and end products.
-Professor Rantsiou further emphasizes how the work performed by the SAFFI researchers supplies crucial information to develop efficient monitoring and sampling strategies at operational (infant food companies) and governmental (food safety agencies) level, designing or evaluating Hazard Analysis and Critical Control Point (HACCP) programs, performing quantitative risk assessments.
+The work performed by the SAFFI researchers supplies essential information to develop efficient monitoring and sampling strategies at operational (infant food companies) and governmental (food safety agencies) level, designing or evaluating Hazard Analysis and Critical Control Point (HACCP) programs, performing quantitative risk assessments.
 An example that well describes the importance of these findings is their use in assisting auditing activities and therefore their relevance for food industry, governments, and academia in ensuring the safety of infant food.
-During the session dedicated to food safety of infant food at the meeting in Aberdeen, the three speakers extensively presented and discussed the SAFFI project, which is one of the 3 projects selected within the framework of the European Horizon 2020 call for projects SFS-37-2019 "Integrated approaches for food safety along the food chain" concerning research and innovation actions.
-Dr.Bover-Cid, Dr. Yeak and professor Rantsiou illustrated how SAFFI researchers are proceeding to develop procedures that will enable discovering unexpected contaminants by predictive microbiology and improve risk-based food safety management of biohazards by omics and predictive microbiology.
+During the IAFP meeting in Toronto, the three speakers of the SAFFI Consortium also described how the research groups are proceeding to develop procedures that will enable discovering unexpected contaminants by predictive microbiology and improve risk-based food safety management of biohazards by omics and predictive microbiology.
 To this regard the SAFFI consortium will develop and deliver to stakeholders a decision-support system (DSS) to enhance safety control all along the food chain.
 The importance of such DSS will be its ability to integrate the existing databases, procedures and methods and offer a useful framework for a generic DSS dedicated to other food.